 # 10 – We Got It Goin’ On (Lost Highway)

-With a little funk country flair, Bon Jovi’s “We Got It Goin’ On,” opens the Top 10 Bon Jovi Songs list.
+Bon Jovi’s “We Got It Goin’ On” opens the Top 10 Bon Jovi Songs list with a bit of funk country flair.
 The song was released on the band’s 2007 Lost Highway album.
 The record was released on the Island Nashville label.
-The song was written by Jon Bon Jovi, Richie Sambora Kenny Alphin and John Rich.
+The song was written by Jon Bon Jovi, Richie Sambora, Kenny Alphin, and John Rich.
 There were four singles released from the album.
-The song “We Got it Going On,” was never released as a single.
-We think they made a mistake not releasing “We Got it Going On,” as a single because it’s the best Bon Jovi song on the album.
+The song “We Got It Going On” was never released as a single.
+We think they made a mistake not releasing “We Got It Going On” as a single because it’s the best Bon Jovi song on the album.

 # 9 – Because We Can

 Bon Jovi’s twelfth album was released in 2013.
-The albums first single “Because We Can,” was a welcome addition to the band’s catalog.
-Forget the critics that knocked the song, they have no idea what it takes to craft music that shows artistic growth and yet still maintains the elements of a band that has attracted millions of fans over a thirty-year career.
+The album’s first single, “Because We Can,” was a welcome addition to the band’s catalog.
+Forget the critics that knocked the song; they have no idea what it takes to craft music that shows artistic growth and yet still maintains the elements of a band that has attracted millions of fans over a thirty-year career.
 The song was a showcase for all that has made Bon Jovi one of the most enjoyable and fun bands in rock and roll.
-Uplifting melodies, superior musicianship, personal identifiable lyrics, and a modern groove that just fell in place made this a sure-fire bet to make the top 10.
+Uplifting melodies, superior musicianship, personally identifiable lyrics, and a modern groove that just fell in place made this a sure-fire bet to make the top 10.

 # 8 – It’s My Life

-How could you know love this song?
-As an ode to the old Animals song title, Bon Jovi’s “It’s My life,” breathes the spirit of rock and roll rebellion.
-In these days of hip hop and rap taking all the credit for their seditious nature, it great to still have bands like Bon Jovi to show where it all began.
+How could you not love this song?
+Bon Jovi’s “It’s My Life” breathes the spirit of rock and roll rebellion as an ode to the old Animals song title.
+In these days of hip-hop and rap taking all the credit for their seditious nature, it is great to have bands like Bon Jovi still to show where it all began.

 # 7 – Never Say Goodbye

-The first three songs on this Top 10 Bon Jovi Songs list all hailed from Bon Jovi’s later career years in the 2000’s.
-However the remainder of the list will be defined by the music of Bon Jovi’s initial run.
-The 1980s’ were the time period when Bon Jovi could do no wrong.
-The band fit perfectly in with the times and were a distinct representation of the 80’s culture.
-Bon Jovi’s “Never Say Goodbye,” had that 80′ teen soundtrack feel.
-The weeping ballad, the full blown production, and broken hearted lyrics.
+The first three songs on this Top 10 Bon Jovi Songs list hailed from Bon Jovi’s later career years in the 2000s.
+However, the remainder of the list will be defined by the music of Bon Jovi’s initial run.
+The 1980s were the time period when Bon Jovi could do no wrong.
+The band fit perfectly in with the times and distinctly represented the 80’s culture.
+Bon Jovi’s “Never Say Goodbye” had that 80s teen soundtrack feel.
+The weeping ballad, the full-blown production, and the brokenhearted lyrics.
 The song could have fit easily on the soundtrack to any of those fun 80’s rat pack films.

 # 6 – Wanted Dead or Alive